Entammede Jimikki Kammal

-Entammede Jimikki Kammal, or simply Jimikki Kammal, is a 2017 song from the soundtrack of the Malayalam film Velipadinte Pusthakam (2017).
+"Entammede Jimikki Kammal", or simply "Jimikki Kammal", is a 2017 song from the soundtrack of the Malayalam film Velipadinte Pusthakam (2017).
 The song is composed by Shaan Rahman and sung by Vineeth Sreenivasan and Ranjith Unni.
 Taken from various folk songs, "Jimikki Kammal" is written by Anil Panachooran.
 The song became popular and produced several dance covers uploaded by fans on YouTube.

 Development

-Benny P. Nayarambalam, script writer of Velipadinte Pusthakam, suggested music director Shaan first four lines of the Jimmikki Kammal to compose a similar song.
-But Benny was reluctant to use the same lines.
-After composition, lyricist Anil Panachooran and Shaan decided to use the same lines.
-And director Lal Jose agreed to it.
-Later Anil added similar folk lines to the song.
+Benny P. Nayarambalam, script writer of Velipadinte Pusthakam, suggested music director Shaan first four lines of the "Jimmikki Kammal" and requested him to compose a similar song.
+However, Benny was reluctant to use the same lines.
+Later, lyricist Anil Panachooran and Shaan decided to use the same lines and director Lal Jose agreed to it.